At heart, I’m a sculptor – (that would rather paint).

 “Making art” is compressing that activity into an art object – that others can unpack and experience in their own way, on their own time.

-My aim is visual poetry.
+My aim is to make and live with visual poetry.